-- · All: Shows all libraries. - Vulnerable: Shows only libraries that Contrast identified as containing CVEs. - Private: Shows only commercial third-party libraries or custom-built libraries that Contrast discovered in your code. - Public: Shows only the open-source libraries that Contrast discovered in your code. - High risk: Shows only the libraries with a score (page 494) of C or below. - You can also use the column headers with filters in the grid to filter by score, library, and application.
-The libraries grid shows: - Score: Shown as a letter grade using this scoring guide (page 494). - Library: Hover over the name to view open-source license information (page 493).
-Click a library name in the grid to go to its details panel.
-This is where any known vulnerabilities (CVEs) that Contrast has found within the library will be listed along with a list of the applications and servers where the library appears. - · Latest version: Most recent library version. - Vulnerabilities: Shows the CVEs found in the library and can help prioritize remediation.
-Hover over the thermometer section to see the number of CVEs by severity.
-Click the thermometer to open the details panel.
-If vulnerabilities exist, they display in a list and are color-coded by severity.
-Vulnerabilities with the critical severity status appear at the top of the list and are coded red.
-Click the circled number to view more information about the CVE.
+- · All: Shows all libraries. - Vulnerable: Shows only libraries that Contrast identified as containing CVEs. - Private: Shows only commercial third-party libraries or custom-built libraries that Contrast discovered in your code. - Public: Shows only the open-source libraries that Contrast discovered in your code. - High risk: Shows only the libraries with a score (page 490) of C or below. - You can also use the column headers with filters in the grid to filter by score, library, and application.
+The libraries grid shows: - Score: Shown as a letter grade using this scoring guide (page 490). - Library: Click a library name in the grid to go to its details panel.
+This is where any known vulnerabilities (CVEs) that Contrast has found within the library will be listed along with a list of the applications and servers where the library appears.